Inline Rendering¶

 Inline rendering always uses the current live preview resolution, not a stale config snapshot.

-- Changing the toolbar scale, custom resolution, or aspect ratio updates inline rendering immediately.
+- Changing the toolbar scale, fixed size, or aspect ratio updates inline rendering immediately.

 - Changing the Image pass resolution in the config panel also updates inline rendering immediately.

-- When custom resolution is active, the selected scale still applies to the render target.
+- When fixed size is active, the selected scale still applies to the render target.

 This means the debug image you see should match the same effective canvas size shown in the toolbar resolution button.